garden-io/garden/docs/reference/command-reference.md

 Update remote modules.

-This command updates remote modules, i.e. modules that have a `repositoryUrl` field in their `garden.yml` config that points to a remote repository.
+Updates remote modules, i.e. modules that have a `repositoryUrl` field in their `garden.yml` config that points to a remote repository.

 Examples: